This topic covers the following information:

 BMC Helix IT Operations Management services hosted in the public cloud utilize encryption at rest with 256-bit encryption algorithms.

 Data in transit

-Data in transit over the public internet is safeguarded by using HTTPS/SSL encryption, Transport Layer Security (TLS) 1.2, Advanced Encryption Standard (AES), and Internet Protocol Security (IPSec).
+Data in transit over the public internet is safeguarded by using HTTPS/SSL encryption, Transport Layer Security (TLS) 1.2 and 1.3, Advanced Encryption Standard (AES), and Internet Protocol Security (IPSec).
 Between the BMC Helix Client Gateway and the customer's server gateway, IP-based restrictions are utilized coupled with a pre-shared key.

-The connection of the BMC Helix Client Gateway utilizes the same HTTPS encryption techniques, including support for TLS 1.2, FIPS 140-2 cryptographic ciphers, and 2048-bit key length.
+The connection of the BMC Helix Client Gateway utilizes the same HTTPS encryption techniques, including support for TLS 1.2, TLS 1.3, FIPS 140-2 cryptographic ciphers, and 2048-bit key length.

 Data in transport